b-hayes/karabiner.json/README.md

 - **Command → Control**

 Most OS-level shortcuts use Ctrl, and app-level shortcuts use Command.
-Swapping them makes more sense for muscle memory and avoids remapping many app shortcuts.
+Swapping them makes macOS feel more like **literally every other operating system** for muscle memory and avoids remapping many app shortcuts.

-You also cant reliably remap things like copy and paste bold etc.
+If the rest of this setup is too much just do that one remapping in the OS keyboard settings.

+Otherwise, continue with...

-## karabiner.json
+## Karabiner Elements

-The [karabiner.json](karabiner.json) is my personal config.
+The [karabiner.json](karabiner.json) file is my personal config for [Karabiner Elements](https://karabiner-elements.pqrs.org/).

 Use the `WinMac` profile (switch to `linux/win` when remote desktoping to Windows/Linux machines).

 The file belongs in `~/.config/karabiner` you can replace yours or only copy what's needed into your own.

-I had already changed a bunch of keyboard mappings via the OS settings before moving to Karabiner so there is def things missing.
+I had already changed a bunch of keyboard mappings via the OS settings before moving to Karabiner so there is def things missing and this is not a complete config.

 Some shortcuts for Mission Control are still done in my os settings and haven't added them to config.
 (e.g., Win+Shift+Arrows to move apps between monitors, Win+D to show desktop).

-Ctrl+Q is blocked because I was constantly quitting apps by accident pressing ctl+q expecting something else to happen.
+Ctrl+Q is blocked because I was constantly quitting apps by accident because many apps use that shortcut for something else on other systems.
 It currently inverts screen colors as a placeholder, since you can't disable it, only override it.
 This helps condition you to stop using it until you decide on a better mapping.